pengbits/vin-ql/README.md

 ### **Phase 4: Advanced GraphQL Concepts**

 **4.1 Fragments**
-- Create reusable fragments for Show, Episode, etc.
+- Create reusable fragments for Varietal, Winery, Wine, etc.
 - Use fragments in queries to reduce duplication

 **4.2 Subscriptions** (optional, more advanced)